geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-05-26/meeting-transcript.md

 I think right now, ONNX is still taking in an ONNX object.
 Okay, PR and draft.
 I mean, you can do it with the old, it doesn't matter if it's the old parser or the new parser.
-Yeah, like right now, Onyx Runner is being constructed with a model proto.
+Yeah, like right now, ONNX Runner is being constructed with a model proto.

 ##### **Chenyu** [[00:44:29](https://www.youtube.com/watch?v=bktO9YRV8pc&t=2669)]
 It has to be constructed with a tensor or file name.